 Reforestation and habitat restoration: Reforestation and habitat restoration can help to restore habitats for endangered species and reduce the loss of biodiversity.

-Ultimately, proceeding with the methods that are stated above would not make such an impact without high ranking officials, the government, wealthy individuals and wealthy companies.
+Ultimately, proceeding with the methods that are stated above would not make such an impact without the cooperation and commitment of high ranking officials, the government, wealthy individuals and wealthy companies towards these goals.
 This is due to the fact that all these changes will require time, money and consistency for it to work.
-These methods would not be effective if only a few people volunteered to help, this must be a policy or a law that the government ment imposes to the industries and companies that are emitting more pollution into our world.
+These methods would not be effective if only a few people volunteered to help, so there must be a policy or a law that the government imposes to the industries and companies that are emitting more pollution into our world.
 Consistency is also crucial to make a change as it will be easily forgotten if not forced upon us.

 Hi Justin,